iliopdavid/dds25-5/README.md

 # Team 5 Distributed Data Assignment 2025

-Please note that we have implemented two different approaches: one using the synchronous Saga pattern and the other following an asynchronous event-driven architecture.
+We have implemented two different approaches: one using the synchronous Saga pattern and the other following an asynchronous event-driven architecture.

-We would greatly appreciate it if you could review both implementations, as each provides fault tolerance while ensuring consistency.
+We would greatly appreciate it if you could also check out the event-driven implementation briefly, as it also provides fault tolerance while ensuring consistency.
+Main difference is that logging is better implemented for the checkout workflow in this branch, and therefore we are using it as main but the event-driven approach has a slightly better RPS.

 The event-driven approach is implemented in [rabbitmq-final branch](https://github.com/iliopdavid/dds25-5/tree/rabbitmq-final)